rust-lang/book/src/ch17-05-traits-for-async.md

 > The specific mechanics for how `Pin` and `Unpin` work under the hood are
 > covered extensively in the API documentation for `std::pin`, so if you would
 > like to understand them more deeply, that is a great place to start.

-Now we know enough to fix the last errors with `join_all`.
-We tried to move the futures produced by an async blocks into a `Vec<Box<dyn Future<Output = ()>>>`, but as we have seen, those futures may have internal references, so they do not implement `Unpin`.
-They need to be pinned, and then we can pass the `Pin` type into the `Vec`, confident that the underlying data in the futures will *not* be moved.

----
+>
+> If you want to understand how things work “under the hood” in even more
+> detail, the official [_Asynchronous Programming in Rust_][async-book] book has
+> you covered:
+>
+> - [Chapter 2: Under the Hood: Executing Futures and Tasks][under-the-hood]
+> - [Chapter 4: Pinning][pinning].

+Now that we have a deeper grasp on the `Future`, `Pin`, and `Unpin` traits, we can turn our attention to the `Stream` trait.

-### The Stream API
+### The Stream Trait

-Unlike `Iterator` and `Future`, there is no definition of a `Stream` trait in the standard library yet as of the time of writing,<!-- TODO: verify before press time! --> but there *is* a very common definition used throughout the ecosystem.
+As described in the section introducing streams, streams are like asynchronous iterators.
+Unlike `Iterator` and `Future`, there is no definition of a `Stream` trait in the standard library as of the time of writing,<!-- TODO: verify before press time! --> but there *is* a very common definition used throughout the ecosystem.

 Let’s review the definitions of the `Iterator` and `Future` traits, so we can build up to how a `Stream` trait that merges them together might look.
 From `Iterator`, we have the idea of a sequence: its `next` method provides an `Option<Self::Item>`.
 From `Future`, we have the idea of readiness over time: its `poll` method provides a `Poll<Self::Output>`.
-To represent a sequence of items which become ready over time, we define a `Stream` trait which has all of those features put together:
+To represent a sequence of items which become ready over time, we define a `Stream` trait which puts those features together:

 ```rust
 use std::pin::Pin;